 - 10-1 Statement: The ball does not become dead and the field goal shall count if made, when a player is in the act of shooting for a field goal and finishes his shot with a continuous motion while a player of the defensive team is charged with a foul on any opponent after the continuous motion of the shooter has begun.
 This statement is equally valid if any defensive player or any person permitted to sit on his team bench is charged with a technical foul. - 10-2 Example: A1 is in his act of shooting for a field goal when B2 fouls A2.
 This is the third team B foul in the quarter.
-A1 finishes his shot with a continuous motion.

-Interpretation: A1's goal, if made, shall count.
-The game shall be resumed with a team A throwin from the place nearest to where the foul occurred.

-10-3 Example: A1 is in his act of shooting for a field goal when B2 fouls A2.
-This is the fifth team B foul in the quarter.
-A1 finishes his shot with a continuous motion.

-Interpretation: A1's goal, if made, shall count.
+A1 finishes his shot with a continuous motion. - Interpretation: A1's goal, if made, shall count.
+The game shall be resumed with a team A throwin from the place nearest to where the foul occurred. - 10-3 Example: A1 is in his act of shooting for a field goal when B2 fouls A2.
+This is the fifth team B foul in the guarter.
+A1 finishes his shot with a continuous motion. - Interpretation: A1's goal, if made, shall count.
 A2 shall attempt 2 free throws.
-The game shall be resumed as after any last free throw.

-10-4 Example: A1 is in his act of shooting for a field goal when A2 fouls B2.
-A1 finishes his shot with a continuous motion.

-Interpretation: The ball becomes dead when A2 is charged with a team control foul.
-A1's goal, if made, shall not count.
-Regardless of the number of team A fouls in the quarter, the game shall be resumed with a team B throw-in from the place nearest to where the foul occurred.
+The game shall be resumed as after any last free throw. - 10-4 Example: A1 is in his act of shooting for a field goal when A2 fouls B2.
+A1 finishes his shot with a continuous motion. - Interpretation: The ball becomes dead when A2 is charged with a team control foul.
+If A1's shot is successful, the field goal shall not count.
+Regardless of the number of team A fouls in the quarter, the game shall be resumed with a team B throw-in from the free throw line extended.
+If A1's shot is unsuccessful the game shall be resumed with a team B throw-in from the place nearest to where the foul occurred.